-- (1) Formal Request: The individual must forward a written or electronic request to Medical Staff Services, which must indicate the specific patient care services that the individual does not wish to provide and the basis for the request (e.g., the individual's practice focuses exclusively on a subspecialty within his or her specialty). - (d) The report of the Chief of Staff regarding any clinical privileges requested shall be forwarded to the MEC and processed as a part of the initial application for staff appointment. - (1) Review Process: Any request to give up any individual clinical privileges shall be submitted to the MEC for consideration.
-In reviewing the request, the MEC will obtain input from the relevant practitioners, as needed, and may consider factors such as the following when evaluating the reasonableness of the request: - (i) the impact to patient care services in the Hospital and in the community; - (ii) the circumstances of the individual making the request (e.g., practice patterns, other demands placed on the individual, etc.); - (iii) any gaps in call coverage that might/would result from an individual's removal from the call roster for the relevant privilege, the impact such a decision would have on other Medical Staff members in the same specialty, and the feasibility and safety of transferring patients to other facilities, if needed; - (iv) the expectations of other practitioners who are in different specialties but who rely on the specialty in question in the care of patients who present to the Hospital; and - (v) how the request may affect the Hospital's ability to comply with applicable regulatory requirements, including the Emergency Medical Treatment and Active Labor Act.
+- (1) Formal Request: The individual must forward a written or electronic request to Medical Staff Services, which must indicate the specific patient care services that the individual does not wish to provide and the basis for the request (e.g., the individual's practice focuses exclusively on a subspecialty within his or her specialty). - (d) The report of the chair of the clinical department in which privileges are sought shall be forwarded to the Chair of the Credentials Committee and processed as a part of the initial application for staff appointment. - (1) Review Process: Any request to give up any individual clinical privileges shall be submitted to the Credentials Committee for consideration.
+In reviewing the request, the Credentials Committee will obtain input from the relevant department chair and may consider factors such as the following when evaluating the reasonableness of the request: - (i) the impact to patient care services in the Hospital and in the community; - (ii) the circumstances of the individual making the request (e.g., practice patterns, other demands placed on the individual, etc.); - (iii) any gaps in call coverage that might/would result from an individual's removal from the call roster for the relevant privilege, the impact such a decision would have on other Medical Staff members in the same specialty, and the feasibility and safety of transferring patients to other facilities, if needed; - (iv) the expectations of other practitioners who are in different specialties but who rely on the specialty in question in the care of patients who present to the Hospital; and

+(v) how the request may affect the Hospital's ability to comply with applicable regulatory requirements, including the Emergency Medical Treatment and Active Labor Act.

-Upon completion of its review, the MEC shall make a recommendation to the Board regarding whether the request can be honored.
+Upon completion of its review, the Credentials Committee will forward its recommendation to the MEC, which shall review the recommendation of the Credentials Committee and make its own recommendation to the Board regarding whether the request can be honored.
 Any recommendation to grant a request should include the specific basis for the recommendation and may include conditions requiring the individual to participate in the general on-call schedule for his or her relevant specialty and to maintain sufficient competency to assist other physicians on the Medical Staff in assessing and stabilizing patients who require services within that specialty, where necessary.